rhboot/shim/SBAT.md

 suffice in most cases.

-A product-specific generation number is needed if a CVE is fixed in code that **only** exists in a specific products branch.
-This would either be something like product-specific patches, or a miss-merge that only occurred in that product.
+A product-specific generation number is needed if a CVE is fixed in code that **only** exists in a specific product's branch.
+This would either be something like product-specific patches, or a mis-merge that only occurred in that product.
 Setting a product-specific generation number for such an event eliminates the need for other vendors to have to re-release the binaries for their products with an incremented global number.

-However once the global number is bumped for the next upstream CVE fix there is no need to carry it any longer since satisfying the check of the global number will also exclude any of the older product-specific binaries.
+However, once the global number is bumped for the next upstream CVE fix there will be no further need to carry that product-specific generation number; satisfying the check of the global number will also exclude any of the older product-specific binaries.

 For example: There is a global CVE disclosure and all vendors coordinate to release fixed components on the disclosure date.
 This release bumps the global